AI Use Cases/Construction

 Automated Workflow Execution

 Your HR team configures decision rules once - defining which questions auto-resolve with citations and links to your safety manual, which escalate to the compliance officer with a 4-hour SLA, and which require legal review.
-A superintendent in Procore can ask 'Is this worker classified correctly for prevailing wage on this project?' and receive an answer within 90 seconds, with a clear regulatory citation and a link to the wage determination file.
+A superintendent in Procore can ask 'Is this worker classified correctly for prevailing wage on this project?' and get an answer in seconds, with a clear regulatory citation and a link to the wage determination file.
 The system logs every answer, tracks which questions recur, and flags patterns (e.g., repeated misclassification in a specific trade) so your team can proactively retrain field leadership.
 HR maintains control - no answer goes live without human approval on the first 500 queries; after that, the system auto-resolves low-risk questions and queues high-risk ones.

 A Systems-Level Fix